Icahn Enterprises L.P. (IEP) C - GuruFocus.com

-Robbins+LLP reminds investors that a shareholder filed a class action on behalf of purchasers of Icahn Enterprises L.P.
-(NASDAQ: IEP) securities between August 2, 2018 and May 9, 2023.
+SAN DIEGO, May 24, 2023 (GLOBE NEWSWIRE) -- Robbins LLP reminds investors that a shareholder filed a class action on behalf of purchasers of Icahn Enterprises L.P. ( IEP) securities between August 2, 2018 and May 9, 2023.
 Icahn Enterprises is a master limited partnership holding company owning subsidiaries engaged in the following operating businesses: Investment, Energy, Automotive, Food Packaging, Real Estate, Home Fashion, and Pharma.

 For more information, submit a form, email Aaron Dumas, Jr., or give us a call (800) 350-6003.

 What is this Case About: Icahn Enterprises L.P.
-(IEP) Allegedly Operates as a Ponzi-like Economic Structure
+(IEP, Financial) Allegedly Operates as a Ponzi-like Economic Structure

 According to the complaint, on May 2, 2023, Hindenburg Research published a report alleging, among other things, that Icahn Enterprises’ “last reported indicative year-end [net asset value] of $5.6 billion is inflated by at least 22%.”
 The report also claimed that the Company operates a “ponzi-like economic structure” and “has been using money taken in from new investors to pay out dividends to old investors.”
 On this news, Icahn Enterprises’ share price fell $10.06 per share, or 20%, to close at $40.36 per share on May 2, 2023.